dh-tech/undate-python/README.md

 source undate/bin/activate
 ```

-### Install editable version of the local package and test+development
+### Install the package

-dependencies
+Install an editable version of the local package along with python dependencies needed for testing and development.

 ```sh
 pip install -e ".[dev]"